The Imperial Theatre in Augusta, Georgia

 Imperial Theatre

 Opened in 1918, the historic Imperial Theatre has long been an anchor of culture and entertainment on Broad Street in downtown Augusta.
-With 853 seats, the Imperial presents concerts, Broadway shows and hosts the long-running Southern Soul and Song series presented by the Morris Museum of Art.
+With 853 seats, the Imperial presents concerts and Broadway shows.

 James Brown Arena and Bell Auditorium

-Built in 1977, James Brown Arena was re-named in honor of the Godfather just prior to his death in 2006.
+Built in 1977, James Brown Arena was renamed in honor of the Godfather just before his death in 2006.
 It is part of the municipal Augusta Entertainment Complex, which also includes Bell Auditorium.
 Both venues host a variety of concerts and entertainment events.

 Jessye Norman Amphitheatre